catflight/CRAccessoryKit-SDK/README.md

 	* If your project is written on pure C/Objective-C, you need also to add libstdc++.dylid library for gcc compiler or libc++.dylib (recommended) for clang compiler
 	* Follow steps from item 2 for required library to add it to your project

+4. Check the __-ObjC__ flag is passed to linked (eg. via Other Linker Flags Xcode build setting) to allow internal classes to be instantiated properly.

-4. Modify your Info.plist file to manifest __com.cregle.ipen2__ protocol support to iOS
+5. Modify your Info.plist file to manifest __com.cregle.ipen2__ protocol support to iOS
 	* Select your Project in the Project Navigator
 	* Select "main" target, typically it is your application
 	* Switch to the Info tab